 - Education about the disease makes you better able to care for your loved one, and better qualified to manage their symptoms.

 When a family member or members take on the care of a loved one with Alzheimer’s, it can produce a high level of conflict.
 There may be disputes about care decisions or how to divide up the workload.
-One or more member of the family may feel overwhelmed and unsupported.
+One or more members of the family may feel overwhelmed and unsupported.
 If you are caring for an elderly parent, your children or spouse may resent the loss of your attention.

 Caregiver support can reduce the amount of conflict in the family.
 By reducing the overwhelming burden of Alzheimer’s caregiving, or delegating tiring responsibilities like day-to-day care, cooking and cleaning for your loved one, caregiver support can also help reduce the tensions that produce arguments.
 Professional advice on the appropriate care for an Alzheimer’s patient at each stage of the disease can help resolve disputes.
 Respite care facilities or home care services can free you up to spend time with other family members, thus reducing resentment.